Übung Political Sociology: Applied Causal Inference

 If you want extra practice with R, check out the free ebook R for Data Science by Hadley Wickam.

-If you are looking for more materials on causal inference, you can check out this Andrew Heiss’ Program Evaluation class, or this excellent ebook by Nick Huntington-Klein: theeffectbook.net.
+If you are looking for more materials on causal inference, you can check out Andrew Heiss’ Program Evaluation class, or this excellent ebook by Nick Huntington-Klein: theeffectbook.net.

 Both resources are free, provide code examples, and are accompanied by youtube videos!